mhowlett/Nhiredis/README.markdown

 ## Introduction

 Nhiredis is a lighweight .NET wrapper around hiredis, the recommend C client for Redis.
-A goal of Nhiredis is to stay close in spirit to the API of hiredis, but to

-## Alternatives .NET Redis Clients
+## Alternative .NET Redis Clients

 There are two recommended .NET redis clients listed on redis.io - ServiceStack.Redis and BookSleeve.
 Why do we need another client?

 _ServiceStack.Redis_ - I have used this client for some time.
 The impetus for development of Nhiredis was actually the lack of WATCH support in ServiceStack.Redis.
-One option would have been to add support to this library, however there are two other things I don't like so much about it:
+One option would have been to add support to this library, or wait for it to arrive, however there are two other things I don't like so much about it:

 1. There are too many functions in a single namespace and the names of the functions are different to the actual Redis commands.